Are you thinking about freelancing in 2023?

 Whatever your exact situation, make sure you know what’s available and that you know how you’re going to handle health insurance before you quit your job.

 Running your own small business involves a lot of work that won’t contribute directly to your bottom line.
-As an independent contractor, you spend a lot of time on things like accounts, taxes, emails, marketing, social media, project management, and so on.
+As an independent contractor, you spend a lot of time on things like accounts, taxes, emails, digital marketing, social media, project management, and so on.

 You’re not going to be able to bill for all 40 hours of your working week.
 Instead, you’re likely to be billing for 20 to 25 hours.
-So don’t make the huge mistake of comparing your hourly freelancing rate with what you were making per hour at your day job.
+So don’t make the huge mistake of comparing your hourly freelance job rate with what you were making per hour at your day job.

 While the solitude of freelancing can be a definite perk, even hardened introverts may eventually have enough of their own company.